nfcd/geotech/README.md

 # geotech
-Collection of Python scripts for Geotechnical Engineering
+Collection of Python scripts for Geotechnical Engineering and my course GEO285.